Analyzing Fine Chemical Production in Plate Reactors

 This example model can be used as a guide for setting up and solving the coupled flow, mass, and energy transport equations in a reactor system.
 With the chemical modeling capabilities of the COMSOL® software, you can further develop plate reactor designs to help predict fine chemical reactions and increase product quality.

-Try modeling the plate reactor yourself: The button below takes you to the Application Gallery, where you can access the MPH-file and step-by-step modeling instructions (requires a COMSOL Access account and valid software license).
+Try modeling the plate reactor yourself: The button below takes you to the Application Gallery, where you can access the MPH-file and step-by-step modeling instructions.

 Learn more about modeling chemical reactions and processes in the following blog posts:

 - Today in Science